adilshiyas/goal-regions-motion-planning/README.md

 # Motion Planning with Goal Regions

-The following repo is a part of a larger project titled "Motion Planning in Semi-Static Environments with Goal Regions"
+This repository documents the system design and structure of a larger research project titled
+**“Motion Planning in Semi-Static Environments with Goal Regions.”**
-This repo describes the structure of using goal regions for planning to objects with continuous pose variation.
+The focus here is on representing continuous workspace goals using goal regions and leveraging this representation for experience-based motion planning.

 ## Semi-Static Environments

-A semi-static environment is described by the presence of static obstacles and semi-static obstacles where semi-static obstacles are those who's poses vary between queries but not during a given query.
+A semi-static environment consists of static obstacles and *semi-static* objects, where semi-static objects may change pose between queries but remain fixed during the execution of any single query.

 <!--
 ![A semi-static environment](images/semi_static1b.gif)